Rayleaf-Application/.github/profile/README.md

 ## 🔭 What You'll Find Here

-This GitHub organization contains all the building blocks for Kradle.
+This GitHub organization contains all the building blocks for InsightNest.
 As we grow, you'll find repositories for:

 * **The Core Platform:** The main application, APIs, and user interface.
 * **Smart Contracts:** The on-chain logic for our "Insights," fractional ownership, and future DAO governance.